TRACES: Working towards safe and sustainable use of biochar in agriculture

 In TRACES we are building a robust knowledge base for risk assessment of the environmental effects of biochar, so that biochar can be used safely and in a targeted way in Danish agriculture and the green transition.

-Photo: From the first brainstorming sessions, we are working to combine our broad range of expertise and advanced test facilities.
+Photo: From the first brainstorm sessions we are working to combine our broad range of expertise and advanced test facilities.

-The project delivers knowledge that is essential for agriculture, public authorities and the utilities sector.
-It will give the agricultural sector a better understanding of how biochar can be used to store carbon and reduce emissions without increasing the risk of soil and water pollution.
-The utilities sector will obtain documentation on how residual biomass can be converted into safe products for agricultural use.
-At the same time, public authorities will gain a research-based foundation for decisions on legislation concerning biochar and biochar-based products.
+The project provides knowledge that is essential for agriculture, public authorities and the water supply sector alike.
+It is intended to improve understanding of how biochar can be used to store carbon and reduce greenhouse gas emissions without increasing the risk of soil and water pollution.
+TRACES will also provide documentation on how residual biomasses can be converted into safe products for agricultural use.
+At the same time, public authorities will gain a research-based basis for decision-making on legislation concerning biochar and its possible applications.

-TRACES focuses on the content, release and leaching potential of heavy metals, PFAS, nitrate and other harmful compounds from the investigated types of biochar in different soils.
+TRACES investigates which feedstocks provide the best quality in the final biochar product.
+The project focuses on the content, release and leaching potential of heavy metals, PFAS, nitrate and other harmful compounds from the biochar types studied in different soils.
 In addition, the project examines whether the biochar particles themselves are transported to deeper soil layers and drainage water.

 We are responsible for:

-The combination of laboratory experiments and mesocosm studies provides a strong basis for assessing the safety, risks and potential benefits of using biochar at field scale.
+The combination of these experiments provides a strong basis for assessing safety, risks and potential benefits.
+This basis is then used later in the project, when the application of biochar to soil is subsequently tested in full-scale trials.

 Photo: This is the mesocosm laboratory where we will be conducting the mesocosm experiments.